curtylin/Autostock/README.md

 # Running Development
-run the following code in the WSL terminal
+run the following code in the WSL terminal (MAKE SURE YOU ARE IN THE auto-stock DIRECTORY !!
+VERY IMPORTANT)
 ```
 npm run develop
 ```